Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/intro_slides.md

 ---

-## Why should you test your software?
+## Why Should you Test your Software?

 - Improve software reliability and reproducibility.
 - Make sure that changes (bugfixes, new features) do not affect other parts of software.